 Chicken Broth Elixir

-This broth is chock-full of ingredients to drive impurities out of the body; garlic has antibiotic properties, onions are an expectorant, and chiles and ginger wake up the senses while delivering a good dose of vitamin C. From the book "Mad Hungry," by Lucinda Scala Quinn (Artisan Books).
+This broth is chock-full of ingredients to drive impurities out of the body; garlic has antibiotic properties, onions are an expectorant.
+You can add 2 spicy chiles and 3 inches of washed, sliced ginger to give it an Asian twist.
+From the book "Mad Hungry," by Lucinda Scala Quinn (Artisan Books).

 - 2 chicken backs, necks, and wing tips, cut from whole chickens used for other recipes